DDVD233/dvd_blog/source/_posts/home.md

 # About me

-I am an masters student at Stanford University majoring in Computer Science.
+I am a masters student at Stanford University majoring in Computer Science.
 I graduated with the highest honor in Computer Science and Math from Emory University.
 I am currently in the Emory Brain Network Lab under the supervision of [Dr. Carl Yang](http://www.cs.emory.edu/~jyang71/).

 Before joining Emory Brain Network Lab, I worked with [Dr. John Duncan](https://www.math.emory.edu/people/faculty/individual.php?NUM=392) on umbral moonshine and others.
 My work was primarily on determining the modular form trace functions obtained from the action of Spin(24) on V-supernatural.